EENI Global Business School

 The Economic Growth of Florida is one of the success drivers for companies that choose to locate in Florida.

-1. Florida is host to some 300 regional and hemispheric company headquarters from all over the world, making it a bearing of international business and trade;
+1. Florida is host to some 300 regional and hemispheric company headquarters from all over the world, making it a bearing of international business and trade

-2. Many international companies set up other facilities (warehousing, distribution, manufacturing) in Florida to take advantage of its easy access to the Global Markets;
+2. Many international companies set up other facilities (warehousing, distribution, manufacturing) in Florida to take advantage of its easy access to the Global Markets

-3. International companies use Florida to access to the Latin American and Caribbean markets, as well as the U.S. Market;
+3. International companies use Florida to access to the Latin American and Caribbean markets, as well as the U.S. Market

-4. Florida is consistently ranked as one of the top pro-business state;
+4. Florida is consistently ranked as one of the top pro-business state

-5. Florida has a favorable business environment, with a low corporate revenue tax rate and no state personal revenue tax;
+5. Florida has a favorable business environment, with a low corporate revenue tax rate and no state personal revenue tax

-6. Florida offers competitive cost of Doing Business, especially when compared to other high-tech state;
+6. Florida offers competitive cost of Doing Business, especially when compared to other high-tech state

 7. The economy of Florida promotes high-tech firms growth;

-8. Other sectors that have recorded a remarkable economic growth in Florida include: professional and business services, international trade, international transport, construction, leisure and h
+8. Other sectors that have recorded a remarkable economic growth in Florida include: professional and business services, international trade, international transport, construction, leisure and hospitality, education, and health services

 Another important sector is the creation of corporate headquarters in Florida.
 The Corporate headquarters is defined as those facilities that support international, local, or regional (multi-state) operations for moderately mature companies with distributed operations and centralized strategic and management activities.